microsoft/lisa/pytest/DESIGN.md

 For Azure, we currently use the [Azure CLI](https://aka.ms/azureclidocs) to deploy a virtual machine.
-For Hyper-V (and other virtualization platforms), we would like to use [libvirt](https://libvirt.org/python.html), and for embedded environments we are evaluating [labgrid](https://github.com/labgrid-project/labgrid).
+For Hyper-V (and other virtualization platforms), we would like to use [libvirt](https://libvirt.org/python.html), and for embedded / bare metal environments we are evaluating [labgrid](https://github.com/labgrid-project/labgrid).

 If possible, we do not want to use the [Azure Python